 The RIT Counseling Center is located on the second floor of the August Center.
-The center offers a variety of services to hearing, deaf, and hard-of-hearing RIT graduate students.
+The center offers a variety of services to hearing, deaf and hard-of-hearing RIT graduate students.
 These include:

 - Personal/Psychological Counseling

 - Crisis Intervention

 - Career Counseling

 - Career Resource Center

-- Discover (Computer- Assisted Career Guidance)
+- Discover (Computer-Assisted Career Guidance)

 - Testing

 - Consultation

-- · Referral Services
+- Referral Services

-Counseling Center hours are 8:30 a.m. to 7 p.m., Monday through Thursday, and 8:30 a.m. to 4:30 p.m. on Friday, except during finals weeks, break weeks, and summer quarter.
+Counseling Center hours are 8:30 a.m. to 4:30 p.m., Monday, Tuesday and Friday, and 8:30 a.m. to 7 p.m.
+Wednesday and Thursday, except during finals weeks, break weeks and summer quarter.
 During these periods, the hours are 8:30 a.m. to 4:30 p.m., Monday through Friday.
 For more information about counseling services, call (585) 475-2261 (voice/TTY), (585) 475-6897 (TTY), or check out our website at www.rit.edu/counseling.